cartogram/latitude/README.md

 Latitude
 ========

-The Latitude theme is a simply Shopify theme that should provide a modern 'base' for scaffolding projects at Cartogram.
+The Latitude theme is a simply Shopify theme that should provide a modern 'base' for scaffolding shopify themess at Cartogram.

 Features
 --------